RichCanvas3/AnonCredsV2/README.md

 **Privacy-preserving organizational identity & proofs for the EVM.**

 AnonCreds-style credentials on Linea with BBS+ selective disclosure and Circom predicates (range, set-membership, equality).
 Trust is anchored by did:aa (AA smart accounts + ERC-1271).
-Registries store only hashes and URIs; policy and revocation flow through EAS/Verax attestations.
+Registries store only hashes and URIs; policy and revocation flow through EAS attestations.
 UIs are React/TypeScript; proof service is Python (FastAPI).

 ### Table of contents
 - **Overview**
 - **Key features**
-- **Monorepo layout**
 - **How it works**
 - **Quick start (dev)**
 - **Roadmap**